 It's a decent and affordable scale, and is easy to set up.
 Once you've done that, you just need to step on to measure your weight and monitor your progress in the Fitbit app - although, as the connection is via Bluetooth, you'll need your phone with you when you weigh yourself (with the Fitbit app open).

 - Measures: weight, body fat %, BMI, lean mass, bone, muscle and water mass, BMR and visceral fat

 There are a few downsides to the P1 - no Wi-Fi, no recharging, and no carpet support - but these are really the sort of premium touches that most people won't be worried about.

-If you want a simple smart scale that will track the core metrics in an easy-to-use app, can cover your whole family, and will sync up to the Google, Apple or Fitbit apps, there's really no reason to spend more than this.
+If you want a simple smart scale that will track the core metrics in an easy-to-use app, can cover your whole family, and will sync up to the Google or Apple apps, there's really no reason to spend more than this.